PeakProductDesign/RPi-WiFiProvisioning/README.md

 https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_US&gl=US

-- Connect to Raspberry pi
+- Connect to the Raspberry pi

-Goto bluetooth setting on the phone \
+Go to bluetooth settings on the phone \
 Scan the devices.
-You can see "raspberrypi" device.
-Click the "raspberrypi" \
+You can see a "raspberrypi" device.
+Click "raspberrypi" \
 Input PIN Code: 1234

 - Open the Serial Bluetooth Terminal app